krevanth/ZAP/README.md

 * Outputs assume they are driving flip-flops with Tsu = 2ns Th=1ns, typical for an FPGA flip-flop.

 ## 4. Acknowledgements

-Thanks to [ElectronAsh](https://github.com/electronash/sim_3do) for working on a 3DO video game project based around the ZAP core.

 Thanks to [Bharath Mulagondla](https://github.com/bharathmulagondla) and [Akhil Raj Baranwal](https://github.com/thecurryspice) for pointing out bugs in the design.